Lidia Yuknavitch: Career

 In 1987–1988, Yuknavitch, then known as Lidia Yukman, collaborated with a novel-writing class at the University of Oregon taught by Ken Kesey that produced the book Caverns.
 Although the group of authors, collectively named "O. U. Levon", are often described as graduate students, Yuknavitch was not in graduate school at the time.

 Her work has been published in Guernica, Ms., The Iowa Review, Zyzzyva, Another Chicago Magazine, PLAZM, The Sun, Exquisite Corpse, and TANK.

 Yuknavitch is associated with fellow Oregon writers Chuck Palahniuk, who wrote the introduction to her novel Dora: A Headcase; Chelsea Cain, who wrote the introduction to The Chronology of Water; Monica Drake; Cheryl Strayed; and Tom Spanbauer.
 Yuknavitch introduced Spanbauer at the launch for his book I Loved You More at Powell's Books in Portland.

-Yuknavitch's 2011 memoir, The Chronology of Water, has developed a cult following.
+Yuknavitch's 2011 memoir, The Chronology of Water, has developed a strong following.
 A Huffington Post book review noted that two years after being published, the book "keeps popping up on blogs and social media feeds."
-She said she started writing the book as a kind of dare after talking to Chuck Palahniuk about memoir at the end of a meeting of their writers' group.
+Yuknavitch said she started writing the book as a kind of dare after talking to Chuck Palahniuk about memoir at the end of a meeting of their writers' group.
 The title comes from a short story Yuknavitch wrote in a writing workshop with Diana Abu-Jaber.

 The photograph on the book jacket depicts a naked woman in the water.
 Yuknavitch and her publisher opted to wrap the book in a "belly band" in order to cover the woman's breast.
 Yuknavitch wrote about this decision in The Rumpus.

+The film adaptation of The Chronology of Water, written and directed by Kristen Stewart, premiered in the Un Certain Regard section of the 2025 Cannes Film Festival on May 16, 2025.
+At Cannes and upon its theatrical release in late 2025, the film received largely positive reviews from critics, with Sheila O'Malley at RogerEbert.com writing,"Stewart boldly evokes the source material."

 Dora: A Headcase, is Yuknavitch's novel about "Dora", the subject of a famous case study by Sigmund Freud.
-The subject of the study had lost her voice.
 Yuknavitch wrote that she wanted to "give Dora back her voice and 'talk back' to Freud."
 In 2014, the book was optioned for a movie by Katherine Brooks.

 The Small Backs of Children, published in 2015, was praised by Kirkus Reviews as a "brave and affecting novel."

 Random House published Yuknavitch's first short story collection, Verge, on February 4, 2020.

-Yuknavitch read one of the stories, "Street Walker," on the December 10, 2019, episode of the Lit Hub/Podglomerate Storybound podcast, accompanied by original musical composition from the band Whiston & Warmack.
+Reading the Waves, published in 2025, won the 2026 Lambda Literary Award for Bisexual Literature.'

 Personal life

-Yuknavitch has had relationships with both men and women, including Kathy Acker.
+Yuknavitch has had romantic relationships with both men and women, including Kathy Acker.
 She has been married three times.
-She lives in Portland, Oregon with the filmmaker Andy Mingo and their son, Miles.
-Mingo and Yuknavitch are the editors of Chiasmus Press, a "micro indie press."
+She lives in Eugene, Oregon.
+She and her ex-husband, the filmmaker Andy Mingo, have one son together, Miles.

-Yuknavitch teaches writing, literature, film, and women's studies and is on the MFA faculty at Eastern Oregon University.
-She has also taught at Mt.
+Yuknavitch has taught writing, literature, film, and women's studies at Eastern Oregon University and at Mt.
 Hood Community College.